โš—๏ธBiological Chemistry II

 Why This Matters

-Cellular respiration isn't just a single pathway—it's an integrated network of reactions that demonstrates how cells extract, store, and transfer energy.
+Cellular respiration isn't a single pathway.
+It's an integrated network of reactions that shows how cells extract, store, and transfer energy.
 You're being tested on your understanding of redox chemistry, enzyme regulation, compartmentalization, and energy coupling.
 The exam expects you to connect these pathways conceptually: why does glycolysis happen in the cytoplasm while the citric acid cycle occurs in the mitochondrial matrix?
 How do electron carriers link catabolic pathways to ATP synthesis?
-These are the questions that separate memorization from mastery.

 Energy-Extracting Pathways: Breaking Down Fuel